UW-Madison-DataScience/machine-learning-novice-sklearn/_episodes/07-neural-networks.md

 We now have a neural network but we have not trained it yet.
 Before training, we will split our dataset into two parts: a training set which we will use to train the classifier and a test set which we will use to see how well the training is working.
 By using different data for the two, we can avoid 'over-fitting', which is the creation of models which do not "generalise" or work with data other than their training data.

-Typically, 10 to 20% of the data will be used as training data.
+Typically, the majority of the data will be used as training data (70-90%), to help avoid overfitting.
 Let us see how big our dataset is to decide how many samples we want to train with.
-The `describe` attribute in Pandas will tell us how many rows our data has:

 ~~~
-print(data.describe)
+data.shape
 ~~~
 {: .language-python}